2025 Kansas City Chiefs season: Week 9: at Buffalo Bills

-Patrick Mahomes struggled against the Bills’ defense, finishing with a career-worst 44.1% completion rate while completing 15 of 34 passes for 250 yards and an interception.
+Patrick Mahomes struggled against the Bills' defense, finishing with a career-worst 44.1% completion rate while completing 15 of 34 passes for 250 yards and an interception.
 It marked the first time in his regular-season career that he completed fewer than 50% of his pass attempts.
-It was the Chiefs fifth straight regular season loss to the Bills.
-With the loss, the Chiefs fell to 5–4.
+With their fifth straight regular season loss to the Bills, the Chiefs fell to 5–4.